 Remember how badly Facebook Portal TV was mocked by many after its initial launch!
-Looks like Facebook has heard the critics and now it’s back with the refreshed version of Facebook Portal TV bundled with a lot many jaw-dropping features.
+Looks like the social media giant has heard the critics and now it’s back with the refreshed version of Facebook Portal TV bundled with a lot many jaw-dropping features.

 Two years go, Facebook Inc. (NASDAQ:FB) released the first device in their Portal video calling series.
 This move brought them a lot of criticism and customer consensus did not change even after the launch of subsequent improved versions as part of the series.
 Surprisingly, things have changed suddenly in recent times as in no time Facebook Portal, which was probably the last things people were thinking to buy until the beginning of this month, has been sold out completely.